IgorBuchelnikov/ObservableComputations/README.md

 * [Reactive Extensions](https://github.com/dotnet/reactive) library provides the stream of events.
 ObservableComputations library provides not only the stream of data change events, but currently computed data.

 Some of the tasks that you solved using [Reactive Extensions](https://github.com/dotnet/reactive) are now easier and more efficient to solve using ObservableComputations.
 You can use ObservableComputations separately or in cooperation with [Reactive Extensions](https://github.com/dotnet/reactive).
 Observable Computations will not replace [Reactive Extensions](https://github.com/dotnet/reactive):
+* when time related processing of events (Throttle, Buffer) needed.
+ObservableComputation allows you to implement time-related handling of [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events by cooperation with [Reactive Extentions](https://github.com/dotnet/reactive) (see the example [here](#variants-of-the-implementation-of-the-idispatcher-interface-and-other-similar-interfaces));
-* when processing events not related to data (for example, keystrokes), especially when combining these events;
+* when processing events not related to data (for example, keystrokes), especially when combining these events.
+Example of cooperation ObservableComputations with combination [Reactive Extensions](https://github.com/dotnet/reactive) operators see [here](#isconsistent-property-and-inconsistency-exception);
-* when working with asynchronous operations;
+* when working with asynchronous operations ([Observable.FromAsyncPattern method](https://docs.microsoft.com/en-us/previous-versions/dotnet/reactive-extensions/hh229052(v%3Dvs.103))).
-* when time related processing of events (Throttle, Delay) needed.

-This guide contains [example](#isconsistent-property-and-inconsistency-exception) of cooperation of ObservableComputations with [Reactive Extensions](https://github.com/dotnet/reactive).

 ### [ReactiveUI](https://github.com/reactiveui/ReactiveUI) and [DynamicData](https://github.com/reactiveui/DynamicData)